ACT OF HEALING 2019

 My artwork tends to focus on trauma, capturing the human spirit and how certain experiences affect our psychological condition.
 I recently learned of trauma-informed-care, a mental health term, where you ask someone “what happened” as opposed to “what is wrong with you.”
 I used this method to approach my neighbors, the increasing homeless people of Los Angeles, inquiring about their situation and aiming for connection.

 The Art Work

 I decided to used gypsum sheets as my surface and as a symbol for the most common material that is used to construct walls and shelter.
-What I carved out in each piece is representative of flesh.
 In The Open Wound, Frank Seeburger says trauma is just such a never-to-be-closed wound, one that remains open even after the healing process has come to full fruition.
 Similarly, my aim was to create concrete marks, something permanent.
 Thus the carving process is symbolic of this “never-to-be-closed” wound.
 I chose patriotic colors, questioning the idea of home-land, freedom, and security.
 Equally, the steel frames were each fabricated to create a spacial contour around the gypsum sheets, suggestive of a simple home.